Halsu/halsu-plugins-for-streaming/README.md

 ---

-### Garbage Matte Image
+### Garbage Matte Image (B/W)

 Masks out unwanted regions.
 Black areas will be set transparent, white areas will go through the keying process.

 ---

-### Inside Matte Image
+### Inside Matte Image (B/W)

-Forces regions to be opaque.
+Forces white regions to be opaque.
 Can be used to retain green plants, reflective objects etc., as long as they are stationary.
+Option to skip spill removal.

 ---